frsargua/SocialNetworkApi/README.md

 - Delete User
 - Update User
 - Add and remove friends
-- Get, get by id, add, update and remove thoughts
+- Create, get, get by id, add, update and remove thoughts
 - Add and remove reaction to thoughts

 # License